msaydez/synthetic_video_trajectories/Readme.md

 ## Simulation

-This script runs cellular automata model the and generates synthetic skier trajectories.
+This script runs cellular automata model and generates synthetic skier trajectories.
 Running this script produces synthetic trajectories that can later be evaluated.
 The simulation is non-determinsitic.

 ```
 python cellular_automaton_multiple_aggressiveness.py